mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report2-Chapters5-7.md

 If I've learned anything about meditating it's that meditation is about letting go.
 Oddly, it's about letting go of control to be more into control.
 Or, Letting go of resistance to be more resistive to something.
 If I can identify a pain and learn about the root cause I can heal that pain and prevent that pain and ultimately understand that pain.

 There is a metaphor for how Buddhism is practiced.
 It's called The wheel of Dharma and it is "turned" three times for each Noble Truth.
+Bare with me, there is some overlap with some of the things we've already talked about.
 On each turn a new stage of understanding is reached:

 First turning – Recognition
 Second turning – Encouragement